 Nearly half of ArabianBusiness.com readers (49 percent) said they were strongly opposed to this year’s race being allowed to go ahead, according to an online poll.
 Nearly one third (32 percent) said the race should not be called off.

-Just six percent of those polled said they somewhat agreed with the FIA’s decision to allow the race to go ahead as the security of participants and spectators cannot be guaranteed while 13 percent said security would remain a major concern.For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Just six percent of those polled said they somewhat agreed with the FIA’s decision to allow the race to go ahead as the security of participants and spectators cannot be guaranteed while 13 percent said security would remain a major concern.sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Worried about a van carrying technicians caught up in "unrest" but not concerned about an entire nation rejecting the dictatorship facing unarmed peaceful citizens with bullets, poison gases, arrests and torture!